Skip to main content

 type MyInt int

-// Without ~: only accepts int
+// Without ~: only accepts the exact type int

 type IntOnly interface {